-Make recommendations to the Board on the remuneration and terms of service of executive directors and senior employees to g) Eensure executive directors and senior employees on locally determined paythey are fairly rewarded for their individual contribution to the Trust - having proper regard to the Trust - circumstances and performance and to the provisions of any national arrangements for such staff;

-- h)Proper calculation and scrutiny of termination payments taking account of such national guidance as is appropriate advise on and oversee appropriate contractual arrangements for such staff...; i)Consider the structure, size and composition of the Trust Board as a whole, succession planning and consider the requirements for Non-Executive Director appointments. - j)The Committee shall report in writing to the Trust Board on its work undertaken, in line with its terms of reference and authority delegated the basis for its recommendations. k)Act within its agreed terms of reference.
+- a) Be responsible for identifying and appointing candidates to fill all the executive director positions on the Board of Directors; - b) Determine the appropriate remuneration and terms of service for the Chief Executive, other executive directors and other senior employees on locally determined pay, including: - c) Consider all aspects of salary (including any performance-related elements/bonuses, allowances and expenses); - d) Provisions for other benefits, including pensions and cars; - f) Arrangements for termination of employment and other contractual terms (including compensation payments); - g) Ensure executive directors and senior employees on locally determined pay are fairly rewarded for their individual contribution to the Trust having proper regard to the Trust's circumstances and performance and to the provisions of any national arrangements for such staff: - h) Proper calculation and scrutiny of termination payments taking account of such national guidance as is appropriate, advise on and oversee appropriate contractual arrangements for such staff. - i) Consider the structure, size and composition of the Board of Directors as a whole, succession planning and consider the requirements for Non-Executive Director appointments. - j) The Committee shall report in writing to the Board of Directors on its work undertaken, in line with its terms of reference and authority delegated. - k) Act within its agreed terms of reference.

-3 Finance & Performance Assurance Committee
+12 Finance & Performance Assurance Committee